 #30.
 Go Dog Go! by Phillip Eastman

-In this beloved tale, the three bears are in for quite a surprise when they return home and realize that a curious girl has made herself at home in their cottage.
+In the beloved tale Goldilocks and the Three Bears, the bears are in for quite a surprise when they return home and realise that a curious girl has made herself at home in their cottage.

 Children will eagerly continue reading to see what the bears do when they find their dinner eaten all up!

 #32.
 Good Night Lars by Hans de Beer